USA Working Equitation Elections Policy

 There is no limit on the number of terms a Regional Director may serve.

-The following timeline will apply for elections conducted by online voting for the year 2021 and elections thereafter.
-All dates end at midnight, PDT or PST.
+The following timeline applies for elections conducted by online voting.
+All dates end at midnight, Pacific time.

 |Nominations open.||September 1|